glotzerlab/row/doc/src/guide/concepts/thread-parallelism.md

 provide some way to set the number of threads/processes.
 Use the environment variable `ACTION_THREADS_PER_PROCESS` to ensure that the number of executed threads matches that requested.

+TODO: Provide a concrete example using the Python multiprocessing library